 Tuolumne County continues to have high rates of reported child abuse cases.
-According to the California Child Welfare Indicators Project, in 2015, 294 reports of child abuse or neglect were made of children ages birth.
+In 2020, 734 reports of child abuse or neglect were made.
 The most common allegation type is general neglect, which include failure to protect from abuse, or a single abuse with general concern for a child's well-being.
 Domestic violence continues to be a community problem, as is substance abuse, both of which contribute to child abuse.
 Certain areas of the county have higher incidence of reports and substantiated cases, than others.
 Re-entry rates are also high.
 When children are removed from families due to abuse and neglect, there are systems in place to ensure that parents enroll in substance abuse recovery programs and parenting programs before they are reunited with their children.
 Currently, the county's Child Welfare Services struggles with continuing to stay fully staffed, due to the difficult nature of the work and economic issues in a small rural county.
-In spite of this, the staff continue to look for new opportunities to continually improve service effectiveness.
+Despite this, the staff continue to look for new opportunities to continually improve service effectiveness.